travis-ci/docs-travis-ci-com/STYLE.md

 ### TOC

-Add a table of contents to a page with the following html snipped:
+Add a table of contents to a page with the following HTML snippet:

 ```html
 <div id="toc"></div>